General Terms and Conditions for www.skillzme.com

 19.2 If, pursuant to intellectual property rights asserted, the client is unable to use the contractually owed services in whole or in part, then the supplier has the option of changing its services in such a way that they do not breach the rights of third parties but nonetheless comply with the contractually owed scope of services, or of obtaining a license from the third party at its own expense.
 If the supplier fails to implement any of these options within a reasonable period, the client may withdraw from the contract with immediate effect.
 The supplier shall indemnify the client within the framework of clause 20.
 To the extent that the client is responsible for the breach of intellectual property rights, the claims against the supplier are excluded.

 20.1 The parties are liable for all damages they cause to the other party unless they can prove that no fault can be attributed to them.
 Liability for personal injuries is unrestricted.
-In any event, liability is limited to the effectively arising, proven damage.
+In any event, liability is limited to the effects arising, proven damage.
 Unless the contract states otherwise, liability for slight negligence is at most AED 1 million per contract.
 Liability for loss of profits is excluded.

 20.2 In accordance with clause 20.1, the parties shall be liable for the conduct of their staff members and other auxiliary persons as well as third parties engaged for the purpose of performance of the contract (e.g. subsuppliers, subcontractors, substitutes) in the same way as for their own conduct.

-21. Contract amendments, inconsistencies and partial invalidity
+21. Contract amendments, inconsistencies

 21.1 Changes and amendments to the contract as well as cancellation of the contract shall be in writing.